ycpcs/cs101-spring2024/success.md

 *Put in the time.*  A *minimum* expectation for college courses are that you should spend two hours outside of class for every hour in class.
 For CS 101, it is very possible that you will need *more* than six hours per week outside of class to keep up.

+# Part 3: Atitude

+## Completing Tasks vs. Learning Skills

+It is beneficial to students to mentally distinguish between learning a skill and completing a task.
+When completing a task, success is measured by the result given.
+How good of a project is this submission?
+However, completing a task does not fully represent whether the task can be repeated again successfully.
+If a student completes a task without learning how to do it, they may not be able to do it a second time.
+Competing tasks and learning skills are important, and are related to each other, but both must be accomplished for a successful education of the topic.
+If your approach is based only on competing tasks, such as using Stack Overflow, ChatGPT, etc. to complete tasks without learning how to replicate the work you may not learn fully.

+By separating tasks from learning skills, both can be covered separately.
+You are instructed to complete tasks, with the hope that completing them will result in learning, but only if you have a skill based mindset.
+Only then will you be able to demonstrate learning by having the ability to complete a task without help.

 <!-- vim:set wrap: ­-->
 <!-- vim:set linebreak: -->
 <!-- vim:set nolist: -->